 Canada does have a national train network- Via Rail.
 You can get passes for specific routes (including a cross-Canada route if you are feeling adventurous) though it really only connects the main cities.
 The train isn’t cheap so your best bet is to book in advance and book on a Tuesday- that’s when they have their deals.
 You can also travel around Canada by bus.
 It’s a cheaper way to travel, but not the fastest.
 Greyhound Bus company serves most of the country but not all communities.

 Finally, you can also use domestic flights.
 This is by far the most expensive option and probably isn’t even worth considering.
 Canada does not have a budget airline option and flights from Toronto to Vancouver can often cost as much as a flight from Toronto to London, England.
 Sure, it’s fast, but flying domestically in Canada is definitely not budget friendly.

 A big part of Canada’s charm is its natural beauty; hundreds of lakes, dozens of national parks, mountains, forests, and more.
-Some of Canada’s parks do have a fee, but for the most part, Canada’s natural beauty is free for you to enjoy.
+Some of Canada’s parks do have a fee, but for the most part, Canada’s natural beauty is free for you to enjoy including all of the best hiking trails in Ontario.
 If you’re renting a car, be sure to research what attractions you should visit on your route.

 When it comes to Canadian cities, there are plenty of the usual things to see and do: museums, art galleries, themed tours, historic attractions etc. The good thing is that there are also many free things to do in each city so check the local tourism websites for ideas.
 Museums and art galleries often have free days or nights once a month so if the timing works out, you can get in at no cost.